unocss/unocss/docs/config/rules.md

 ]
 ```

-The first argument of the body function is the `RegExp` match result than can be destructured to get the matched groups.
+The first argument of the body function is the `RegExp` match result that can be destructured to get the matched groups.

 For example, with the following usage: